StefanosTouf/drone-template/README.md

 ## .drone.yml

-A drone configuration can contain multiple pipelines that can be ran under different circumstances.
+A Drone configuration can contain multiple pipelines that can be ran under different circumstances.
 A good starting point can be two pipelines, one testing and building the image on each commit and one testing, building, and deploying the image after a successful pr to master.

 ### `on_commit` pipeline